 I can’t tell you the number of times over the past few years that I’ve read articles declaring that ‘PR is dead’.
-Quite frankly what a load of codswallop.
+What rubbish!
 Affirmations like this highlight how some PRs and marketeers have fallen so far from the tree that they’ve lost sight of what our role really is.
 Whilst technology and the digital landscape has changed the communications channels we use, the job ultimately stays the same.
 PR will endure because ultimately it is about relationships, trust and human nature.

 Let’s go back to PR school basics